2023 Most Popular Visual & Performing Arts Master's Degree Schools in the Plains States Region

 Full Visual & Performing Arts at University of Kansas Report

-With a ranking of #7, Missouri State University - Springfield did quite well on this year’s most popular schools for visual and performing arts students working on their master’s degree.
-Missouri State is a very large public school located in the midsize city of Springfield.
+Missouri State University - Springfield landed the #7 spot in the 2023 rankings for the most popular master’s degree visual and performing arts programs.
+Missouri State is a fairly large public school located in the medium-sized city of Springfield.

 Of the 30 students majoring in visual and performing arts at Missouri State, 33% are male and 67% are female.